iluwatar/java-design-patterns/acyclic-visitor/README.md

 ---
-title: "Acyclic Visitor Pattern in Java: Design Patterns Explained"
+title: "Acyclic Visitor Pattern in Java: Streamlining Object Interactions"
+shortTitle: Acyclic Visitor
 description: "Learn about the Acyclic Visitor pattern in Java.
 This guide explains how it decouples operations from object hierarchies, providing examples and real-world applications."
 category: Behavioral
 language: en